 Let’s explore them to see where the rewards could be.
 For instance, imagine you think the following:

-1 Worry “helps” me solve problems.
+1 Worry “helps” me solve problems

 If you’re worrying, you feel more confident because (wrongly), you think you’re taking steps to solve the problem.
 The belief you’re doing something stops you feeling helpless and scared.
 So the more you worry, the more benefits or rewards you think you get.

-2 Worry “helps” keep myself or others safe.
+2 Worry “helps” keep us safe

 It feels good to think you’re protecting your loved ones or yourself.
 This can lessen the fear of illness, accidents or assault in the short-term.
 You think if you worry hard enough, you won’t have to see the terrible results of these events.